Ezinnem/adminCenter/README.md

 # adminCenter
-An administrative dashboard for monitoring the product activity in Zin and Zine.
+An administrative dashboard for monitoring product activity in Zin and Zine.